AISaturdaysLagos/research_structure/README.md

   <!-- - Moderator:
     - [Oluwaseun Ajayi](https://www.linkedin.com/in/oluwaseun-a-ajayi/), *Machine Learning Engineer at LuminaCog* -->
+  - Moderator:
+    - [Tejumade Afonja](https://www.linkedin.com/in/tejumadeafonja/), *Co-founder of AI Saturdays Lagos and Doctoral Researcher at CISPA*
   - Potential topics to discuss
     - Is it okay to omit results that are bad on your method?
     - Why do you think authors sometimes fail to highlight the limitations of their method?